 Spiritfarer: An Emotional Journey into the Afterlife

-Spiritfarer, while not specifically targeted towards any culture, offers a heartwarming narrative that explores different beliefs surrounding death and the afterlife from diverse cultural viewpoints.
+Spiritfarer, while not explicitly targeted towards any culture, offers a heartwarming narrative that explores different beliefs surrounding death and the afterlife from diverse cultural viewpoints.
 Players take on the role of Stella, who acts as Spiritfarer tasked with leading spirits towards their afterlives based on culturally specific traditions, customs, or stories embodied within each spirit's body.

 God of War: Exploring Norse Mythology